Women have been playing golf in Australia for more than 100 years. Here, we’ve pulled together five stories from the rich history of the game.

 According to Marion Stell’s Half the Race, a woman played in a golf match at Moore Park in Sydney in 1884, perhaps the first woman to play the game in Australia.
 In August 1893, The Argus reported on the ‘first ladies’ golf match ever played in the colony’ in Geelong and stated that ‘in spite of the weather, which was unfavourable to both golf and spectators, there was an excellent attendance’.

-The following year, Geelong would be the site of the first Ladies Golf Championship of Australasia organised by the Geelong Golf Club.
+The following year, Geelong would be the site of the first Ladies Golf Championship of Australia.

 While strides were taken in the late 1800s, many women were still barred from being full members of clubs, restricted to associate members.
 They were also often barred from using club facilities and there were only limited times for them to play.